abdelhakim96/Online-KNODE-MPC/README.md

 *   **Trajectory Plot:** A plot of the desired and actual X and Y positions over time is saved as `trajectory_plot.png` in the `results` directory.
 *   **Trajectory 3D Plot:** A 3D plot of the desired and actual X and Y positions over time is saved as `trajectory_3d_plot.png` in the `results` directory.

+**Note:** This branch is currently configured to use a placeholder BlueROV model.
+The actual BlueROV model will be implemented once it is provided.

 ## Licensing

 This repository is licensed under the terms of GNU General Public License v3.0.